Two summers ago, a friend hosted a “big” birthday party for me. It was awesome!

 (If someone asks if they can host something in honor of your birthday, please say yes!
 You’ll be glad you did.)

 I remember how wonderful it was to spend time with a group of girlfriends…and I remember that she served pineapple martinis to drink.
 I’d never tasted one before, and I don’t think many others had either.

 If you’re looking for a fun and easy way to make a big impact at your next birthday party, I’ve got two words for you:

 Signature cocktail (or mocktail, if you’d prefer something non-alcoholic.)

 Birthday Party Ideas Should Include a Signature Cocktail

-There are LOTS of reasons to serve a signature cocktail at your next birthday gathering, including:
+Here are 8 reasons to serve a signature cocktail at your next birthday gathering, including: